The digital revolution in India has brought several ways of making money online. One such trending way of making money is affiliate marketing.

 CPC: Cost per Click

 If you have a website and choose to include advertisements in order to monetize your website, you need to count the number of times a reader clicks on an ad.
 These are what ads with clickbait titles aim for.
 Every time a reader views your website and clicks on the advertisement, you can bill the advertiser.
-CPC is thus a way for websites to measure and bill advertisers.

 E-commerce sites like Amazon India and Flipkart mostly engage in Cost per Action and Cost per Sale.
 When you receive a commission from Flipkart after a user installs the Flipkart app, it is under Cost per Action.
 If you receive a commission after a user purchases a product that your website has promoted, then you receive a commission under Cost per Sale.

-You might ask: why does an affiliate need to know about all this?
+Why does an affiliate need to know about all this?

 Not just that, knowing about the functioning of affiliate networks will give you an edge over other affiliates who do not know about the anatomy of affiliate networks in India.
-Let’s take a look at some of the top affiliate networks in India.

 What does an affiliate network offer to both merchants and affiliates?